-Global demand for thermal recovery services is comparatively significant and the most common method used worldwide for heavy oil projects, accounting for more than 60% of the global EOR production.
-Due to the relatively low costs involved, this method is the preferred method for heavy oil EOR.
-Thermal recovery, as part of EOR option, will continue to dominate the EOR production for many years to come.
+Global demand for thermal recovery EOR services is significant and the most common method used worldwide for heavy oil projects, accounting for more than 60% of the global EOR production.
+Due to the relatively low costs involved, this method is the preferred method for heavy oil EOR projects.
+Thermal recovery, as part of the EOR option, will continue to dominate the EOR production for many years to come.
 Traditionally, thermal recovery EOR has been used extensively in North America, Indonesia and Venezuela with smaller applications in Oman, Brazil and China.

 In the GCC, heavy crude fields in Oman, Kuwait, Iraq and Bahrain and their current recovery rate will create the demand.
 Solar EOR is expected to boost t lead further developments in this domain.

 EOR production is considered as a project in itself and requires a large number of equipment and packages.
 Studies, pilot projects, engineering design, equipment procurement, feedstock planning, drilling, and other materials, play an important role in EOR projects.
 Upfront capital costs in EOR projects are significant.